 1-2 Months

-As for tours, popular activities like private snorkeling tours, whale watching and fishing charters book up quickly during high season.
-If there are any activities you absolutely have to do, definitely book those in advance to save your spot.
+For example, popular activities like private snorkeling tours, private hiking tours, whale watching and fishing charters book up quickly during high season.

-Furthermore, there are some places in Costa Rica that require pre-purchased tickets such as Corcovado National Park, Chirripo National Park, Manuel Antonio National Park and Poas Volcano National Park.
+Furthermore, there are some places in Costa Rica that require pre-purchased tickets such as Corcovado National Park Sirena Station, Chirripo National Park, Manuel Antonio National Park, Tenorio Volcano National Park, Carara National Park, Rincon de la Vieja National Park, Irazu Volcano National Park, Tortuguero National Park and Poas Volcano National Park.

 Rainy Season